New York Cheesecake Fudge

 - Sprinkle the reserved crumbs evenly over the top of the fudge, press lightly to ensure the crumbs adhere to the fudge.

-- Drop pan from a few inches above counter a couple times to remove any air pockets.
-(It may be necessary to use a toothpick or a small knife to pop larger bubbles that rise to the surface).
+- Drop pan from a few inches above counter a couple times to remove any air pockets that may still be around the chunks of crust.

-- Allow to cool completely and set before cutting into squares.
-Place in the refrigerator to accelerate the cooling/setting and to get cleaner cuts.
+- Allow the fudge to cool completely and set before cutting into squares.
+Place the pan in the refrigerator to accelerate the cooling/setting and to get cleaner cuts.